NetSys/kappa/programming.md

 ---
-layout: default
+layout: doc
+title: Programming Model
+category: user-guide
 ---
-# Programming Model
+* TOC
+{:toc}

 {{ site.name }} aims to run mostly unmodified **Python 3** code on serverless
 platforms.
-As such, {{ site.name }} application code is mostly just ordinary Python 3 code, with a few extra features and restrictions described below.
+As such, {{ site.name }} application code is mostly just ordinary Python 3 code, with a few extra features and restrictions which are described below.

 ## Application Structure